Qstove/QstLog/README.md

 # QstLog
-It may be use for other projects to save data that u want to analize later.
+It may be used for other projects to save data that u want to analize later.